 - 2. Applicability of the Code and Student Responsibility - a) This Code applies to all students of the law school. - b) Generally, jurisdiction shall extend to conduct that occurs on the law school premises as well as to conduct that occurs off premises if it adversely reflects on the student's character or fitness to practice law or if the conduct adversely affects the law school or its reputation or purpose, a member of the community-at-large, or a member of the law school community.
 A student's off-campus misconduct may be subject to sanctions by the public authorities.
 In addition, some kinds of off-campus misconduct may violate law school rules or the Code or may otherwise adversely reflect on an individual's fitness as a law student and prospective member of the legal profession. - c) Each student shall be responsible for his or her conduct from the time of application for admission through the actual awarding of a degree. - d) Students are responsible for knowing the contents of this Code.
-Ignorance of the Code will not constitute a defense to disciplinary charges. - e) This Code shall apply to a student's conduct even if the student withdraws or is dismissed from the law school while a disciplinary matter is pending, as long as the conduct occurred prior to the student's withdrawal or dismissal.
-If an investigation or hearing under the Code is pending when a student is scheduled to graduate, the student's degree may be withheld until the charges are resolved; the student may be denied the privilege of participating in graduation programs, receptions, elections, or honors ceremonies at the discretion of the - f) Students and student organizations are subject to this Code, but the Code and its processes shall not apply to alleged violations committed by faculty, staff, or law school administration.
-The Code is intended to govern both non-academic and academic conduct.
+Ignorance of the Code will not constitute a defense to disciplinary charges. - e) This Code shall apply to a student's conduct even if the student withdraws or is dismissed from the law school while a disciplinary matter is pending, as long as the conduct occurred before the student's withdrawal or dismissal.
+If an investigation or hearing under the Code is pending when a student is scheduled to graduate, the student's degree may be withheld until the charges are resolved; the student may be denied the privilege of participating in graduation programs, receptions, elections, or honors ceremonies at the discretion of the Dean. - f) Students and student organizations are subject to this Code, but the Code and its processes shall not apply to alleged violations committed by faculty, staff, or law school administration.
+The Code is intended to govern both academic conduct and some forms of non-academic conduct.
+Sexual harassment and conduct prohibited under Title IX (34 CFR 106.30) as well as Texas law are addressed in the law school's Equal Opportunity, Harassment and Nondiscrimination Policy. - 3.
+Scope - a) The Code establishes general standards of acceptable conduct for students within the law school community and describes non-exhaustive examples of both required conduct and prohibited misconduct, but the Code's failure specifically to address any particular act of misconduct shall not be interpreted to mean that the Code does not apply to such misconduct. - b) A complaint for violation of this Code may be filed against a student or a student organization for conduct that is also the basis of a civil or criminal action, without regard to any pending civil litigation or criminal arrest and prosecution.
+Proceedings under the Code may be carried out before, simultaneously with, or following civil or criminal proceedings.
+Students who are arrested or otherwise charged with a violation of law or ordinance outside of the law school have an ongoing obligation to disclose this information, in writing or in person, to the Associate Dean for Students within 15 days of arrest or notice of such charges.
+This obligation does not include minor traffic violations; yet, it does include any offenses involving alcohol or drugs, any failure to maintain motor vehicle financial responsibility (also known as No Insurance or No Motor Vehicle Liability Insurance), and any offenses in which there was an attempt, whether successful or not, to suspend or revoke a driver's license.
+Failure to comply with this reporting provision will constitute misconduct under the Code.